 Spider Plant Care – Growing Requirements

-A spider plant does best in bright but filtered light.
+Like snake plants, a spider plant does best in bright but filtered light.

 Direct sun (if put outdoors for example) can cause the fronds to be sunburnt or bleached of color.